Clean Code for IT Specialists: Clean Programming from the Start

 - Component-based architecture: Small, reusable components

-- Responsive design: Code for various screen sizes
+- Responsive design: Code for different screen sizes

 Mobile Development